What is CLASS?

 CLASS organises seminars and events across the country to encourage discussion on new policy ideas.

 Who is involved?

-The organisation is run day-to-day by the staff with work overseen by the Management Committee.
-Alongside this, Class has an impressive and ever growing National Advisory Panel of experts who offer guidance on policy direction.
+The organisation is run day-to-day by our staff, with work overseen by the Management Committee.
+Alongside this, CLASS has an impressive and ever growing National Advisory Panel of experts who offer guidance on policy direction.

 How are we funded?

 - Annual Report - Year End March 2016